ZentriaMC/nri/README.md

 This project is a WIP for a new, CNI like, interface for managing resources on a node for Pods and Containers.

+## Why did Zentria fork this?

+We are early adopters of NRI concept and thus we *may* need to make opinionated changes internally.
+Licensing will remain the same, so that upstream project could still take changes from here without any restrictions.

 ## Documentation

 The basic interface, concepts and plugin design of the Container Network Interface (CNI) is an elegant way to handle multiple implementations of the network stack for containers.